TheBeachLab/alphabets/V1/README.md

 ## Project files

 You can download all the files related to the Flip Flap project in our [Github](https://github.com/thebeachlab), please feel free to download, fork, modify and improve it.

-For more (actually less) information about this project visit: http://beachlab.org/